OrionTH1/OrionTH1/README.md

 - 👋 Hi, I’m @OrionTH1
-- 🌱 I’m currently learning luau Roblox
+- 🌱 I’m currently learning...
+Luau Roblox
-- 📫 How to reach me Discord: @orion#5304
+- 📫 How to reach me...
+Discord: @orion#5304

 <!---
 OrionTH1/OrionTH1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.